View all newsletters

 The 19th-century red-brick facade of The Connaught is as instantly recognizable as the curious water feature outside.
 A piece by Japanese architect Tadao Ando, named Silence, it sees a mist of water seep into the air every fifteen minutes.
 Art aficionados will delight further at the 3,000-strong collection of original artworks from artists like Damien Hirst, Louise Bourgeois and Barbara Hepworth.

-The rooms here are contemporary in style and airy in feel.
-Expect marble televisions, a heated toilet seat and state-of-the-art sound and visual equipment.
+Rooms at The Connaught are satisfyingly varied: some, like the newly launched King’s Lodge, sits high in the rafters and celebrates time-honored craftsmanship; others are light and airy with a calmingly serene color palette.
+Posh amenities, like heated toilet seats and state-of-the-art sound and visual equipment, come as standard.
 It is also a haven for foodies.
-The hotel boasts an excellent restaurant from Hélène Darroze which underwent a full refurbishment in 2019.
+The hotel boasts an excellent restaurant from Hélène Darroze which underwent a full refurbishment in 2019 and retains three Michelin stars.
 There is also a signature restaurant from global food mogul, the Jean-Georges Vongerichten.

 You know you’re in for a treat when you see the cobalt-blue, hand-carved front door of The Apartment: Inside the 3,070-sq-ft penthouse, you’ll find double-height ceilings with a fireplace, four-poster king bed in the master bedroom, guest bedroom, two-and-a-half bathrooms, a large living room, dining room with space for eight, separate kitchen, large wraparound balcony and two terraces.